Events Flowing Through the Colne Valley

 One of our objectives at the Colne Valley park is to encourage community participation, including volunteering and environmental education, alongside promoting the benefits of health and social well-being through access to our green spaces.
 Fiona is our events officer responsible for managing 150 community events over the three-year project, sponsored by the Heritage lottery.

-Welcome back to the Colne Valley Park
+Hello from the Colne Valley Park

 After the uncertainties earlier in the year – the world started to open and we were able to start planning face-to-face sessions, but what to do first?
 The Colne Valley Park Festival, of course.
 Still not able to have a large crowd event at Denham Country Park due to COVID19 government guidance we decided to hold the annual July festival over two weeks and the Colne Valley Park Festival Fortnight was born!